lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

 #### Implementation of Operational Transformation

 A rudimentary implementation of Operational Transformation was done for the blog and is available [here](https://bitbucket.org/alfredd/collabalgos).
+The implementation follows the algorithm roughly as stated in the [1989 paper by Ellis and Gibbs]((http://doi.acm.org/10.1145/67544.66963)).
 The following is an explanation of the implementation of Operational Transformation via Test cases.
 First we look at the test cases.

 ```go
 func TestOTEditor_Transformation(t *testing.T) {